apache/iotdb/grafana/readme.md

 ...
 ```

-If you need to configure properties, move the `grafana/config` directory or` grafana/config/application.properties` to the same directory as the war package (`grafana/target`)
+If you need to configure properties, move the ` grafana/src/main/resources/application.properties` to the same directory as the war package (`grafana/target`)

 ## Explore in Grafana